grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 Back out of the water, she stood shivering and dripping oily droplets that clung together in fatty globs on the floor grating.
 Percy always thought of herself as pretty tough.
 But in many ways Chips, with her foul language and bad attitude, was a lot tougher.
 Chips had never even mentioned the temperature of the water.

-With the extra bilge pumps running, Captain Percy let Gregory and Bastian stumble up to their racks for another attempt at getting some sleep.
+With the extra bilge pumps running, Percy let Gregory and Bastian stumble up to their racks for another attempt at getting some sleep.
 And indeed, they slept through the next six hours or so of work while she, Owen, and Hemi did whatever they could to help Chips get the hull welded back together.
 Since only one person could weld at a time, Percy, Hemi, and Owen found themselves standing around smoking and drinking coffee more than actually working, so Percy eventually sent Hemi and Owen to their racks, too.

 She needed to sleep more than anyone.
 But she knew she would not be able to.
 Maybe once they got to the surface, but that seemed far off now --- both physically and temporally.
 She consumed cigarillo after cup of coffee after cigarillo.
 When Chips needed something, she was there, but mostly Chips had her own method and did not want help.
 When Chips disappeared below the surface the cargo hold became totally silent.
 Percy looked at her watch --- time had fallen to its knees and crawled forward only with desperate and gasping heaves.
 It took her more than an hour to realize that the water level had receded a bit, leaving a greasy black line on the pressure hull to indicate its high-water mark.